 The Haunted Vicksburg Ghost Tour is a leisurely stroll through Vicksburg’s oldest and most haunted neighborhood.

-Tours begin at 8pm and are $20 for adults, $15 for kids ages 5-12.
+Haunted tours are offered on Friday, Saturday, & Sunday nights at 7 and 8:30pm.
+Tickets are $25 and kids under 5 they are free.
 The neighborhood is full of beautiful homes, gardens, and churches, but it was the restless spirits we were focused on during this tour!

 VICKSBURG NATIONAL MILITARY PARK